All Episodes

 What's wrong with these people?

-Uh you know that that I I'm you you made my day saying that.
+You know, you made my day saying that.

 Thank you very much.

-Yeah, I know I'm looking for something here.
+I'm looking for something here.

-This is last night on uh on MSNBC.
+This is last night on MSNBC.

-And they talked to uh Sherrod Brown's wife, who's Connie Schultz, she is a columnist, a newspaper columnist for the Cleveland plane dealer.
+She is a columnist, a newspaper columnist for the Cleveland plane dealer.

 And the host of this show asked Connie Schultz about the death book, the VA death book.

-And she said, Why are the anti-reform people moved on to veterans?
+And she said, why are the anti-reform people moved on to veterans?

-Well, I think they were running out of steam on America's number one most vulnerable group, senior citizens, so now they're trying to prey upon veterans.
+Well, I think they were running out of steam on America's number one most vulnerable group, senior citizens.

-They're preying on fear, and this has become a game for too many of the Republicans, and and I wish I would make an appeal to the elected Democrats in the Senate and the House.
+And I wish I would make an appeal to the elected Democrats in the Senate and the House.

 You campaigned across the country to elect Barack Obama.